ozbe/companyNews/docs/approach-taken.md

 ## What is your recommendation for future work if time allows?

-I'll break the improvement recommendations into a few high-level categories
+For organizational purposes, I'll break the improvement recommendations into a few high-level categories.

-### Terraform project, itself
+### Terraform project

 The terraform project in its current state is prone to errors and potential data loss.
 A few small improvements could be made to address these:
 1. Store terraform state in [GCS](https://www.terraform.io/docs/language/settings/backends/gcs.html) or use a tool such as TFE.
 This will allow other developers to manage the terraform environment and help avoid data loss.
 2. The project should have a basic CI to validate branches by at least testing formatting and planning, and deploy to environments